-Lubiprostone is a locally acting ClC-2 chloride channel activator that increases fluid secretion into intestines and is helpful in improving constipation.
-It is the US Food and Drug Administration approved for adults but not in children as of yet.
+Lubiprostone is a locally acting ClC-2 chloride channel activator that increases fluid secretion into the intestines and is helpful in improving constipation.
+It is approved for adults by the US Food and Drug Administration but not for children yet.

-Among patients referred to pediatric gastroenterologists, 50% will recover (3 or more bowel movements per week without fecal incontinence) and be without laxatives after 6-12 months.
-Approximately an additional 10% are well while taking laxatives, and 40% will still be symptomatic despite the use of laxatives.
+Among patients referred to pediatric gastroenterologists, 50% will recover as defined by 3 or more bowel movements per week without fecal incontinence and be without laxatives after 6 to 12 months.
+Approximately an additional 10% are well while taking laxatives, and 40% will still be symptomatic despite laxatives.

 Enhancing Healthcare Team Outcomes

-Successful treatment of functional constipation requires a team approach.
-Family members, health care providers and the patient all have to play their part in the treatment of functional constipation and to prevent complications like encopresis and recurrent abdominal pain.
+Successful treatment of functional constipation requires an interprofessional team approach.
+Family members, health care providers, and the patient all have to play their part in the treatment of functional constipation and to prevent complications like encopresis and recurrent abdominal pain.

 - Treatment plans should include:

-- Instructions for initial management, ongoing care, how to address relapses at home, and how/when to follow up for additional help and questions
+- Instructions for initial management, ongoing care, how to address relapses at home, and how and when to follow up for additional help and questions

 - Behavioral interventions including sitting on the toilet after the same meal each day and trying 5 to 10 minutes to have a bowel movement (for toilet-trained children)